Ketan1993/C-ProgrammingExample/FunctionPointer/README.md

 `$ ./app.exe`

 ## List of Example
-Following program is availabe in String Example.
+Following program is availabe in Function Pointer Example.

 ```